kubernetes-sigs/gateway-api/geps/gep-2648/index.md

-If a `sectionName` is specified, but does not exist on the targeted object, the Policy must fail to attach, and the policy implementation should record a `resolvedRefs` or similar Condition in the Policy's status.
+If a `sectionName` is specified, but does not exist on the targeted object, the Policy must fail to attach, and the policy implementation should record a `resolvedRefs` failure or similar Condition in the Policy's status.

 When multiple Policies of the same type target the same object, one with a `sectionName` and one without, the more specific policy (i.e., the one with a